Burano, the Rainbow Island – Must see in Venice

 On a beautiful sunny day in May, we got off the vaporetto and started walking through the colourful houses for which the island is famous for.

 We soon reached the heart of Burano and the only square of this village, Piazza Baldassare Galuppi, which was created filling up a canal: here there is also the church of San Martino, the only church on the island.

 The church tower is also famous for being very leaning (sorry Pisa, we got one too!).
 This inclination is due to the partial subsidence of the foundation which is still based on stilts.
 Inside the church you can admire an amazing painting by Tiepolo (1725), La Crocifissione.

 Burano: Why the bright colours?

 So, I was asked by the people I was travelling with (namely my hubby, my son and a friend): “What is with these amazing and bright colours which all the houses are painted with?”

-Well, said I, there are two schools of thoughts.
+Well, I said, there are two schools of thoughts.

 The first one says that the houses were painted in different colours to differentiate the various families which lived on the island and which were not many, of course.